 The NICE guidance also states that, for people with confirmed CAD (eg, previous myocardial infarction, revascularisation, previous angiography), non-invasive functional testing should be offered when there is uncertainty about whether chest pain is caused by myocardial ischaemia, and that exercise ECG may be used instead of functional imaging.

 - ETT consists of exercising on a treadmill following a defined protocol, the Bruce protocol, over approximately 20 minutes.
 The test begins gently and gradually the level of intensity is increased through a combination of increased treadmill speed and incline.

-- Intensity of exercise is measured in in METs where 1 MET (metabolic equivalent) is the amount of energy expended at rest or 3.5 ml oxygen per kilogram per minute.
+- Intensity of exercise is measured in metabolic equivalents (METs) where 1 MET is the amount of energy expended at rest or 3.5 ml oxygen per kilogram per minute.

 - The test is divided into seven stages of three minutes and there is also a less strenuous version called the modified Bruce.